Struggling Kodak film group split up, shares soar

 Its shares jumped after the news and closed up 50 percent at 60 cents.

-Separately, on Tuesday the company filed a lawsuit against Apple Inc (AAPL.O), accusing it of infringing four patents related to digital camera images.
-It also filed a related complaint with the U.S. International Trade Commission against Taiwan's HTC Corp 2948.TW.
+Separately, on Tuesday the company filed a lawsuit against Apple Inc, accusing it of infringing four patents related to digital camera images.
+It also filed a related complaint with the U.S. International Trade Commission against Taiwan's HTC Corp.

 Kodak said Apple is infringing on the patents by selling and importing mobile camera phones, tablets and other devices such as the iPad 2, the iPod touch and various iPhones.